 Finding: Complies with Condition.
 The proposed single family dwelling has been designed as a Vernacular, 1,878 square foot home on a 10,000 square foot lot, with an attached garage and a four to six foot retaining wall located behind the proposed home.
 There is exposed foundation massing on the north and west elevation of the proposed home.
 The applicant shall install additional landscaping to the help reduce the visual impacts of the proposed massing along the north and east side of the proposed home.
 Creating additional massing diminishes the context and the rhythm of the neighborhood.
-The Design Guidelines also specifies detached garages to be used in the Canemah National Historic District (see Criterion 4 above).
-The proposed home shall be modified to remove the attached garage.
+The Design Additionally, the Historic review Board has also made specific findings to permit the proposed attached garage, (see Criterion 4 above).

 Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.